BlvckBytes/docs-world-economy/docs/overview.md

 - Permissions:
   - `worldeconomy.command.balance`: View your own balance
   - `worldeconomy.command.balance.other`: View the balance of others
-- Description: Displays the balance of a player within their current world-group
+- Description: Displays the balance of a player within the executor's current world-group

 ### Balance Group